Sudharmono: Early life and education

-Sudharmono was born on 12 March 1927, in Cerme village, Gresik, East Java, Dutch East Indies (now Indonesia).
+Sudharmono was born on 12 March 1927 in Cerme village, Gresik, East Java, Dutch East Indies (now Indonesia).
 His father was Soepijo Wirodiredjo, the son of a carik (secretary) of the Village of Kabalan, in Kanor District, Bojonegoro, who began his career as an intern at the Balen District office.
 His mother was Raden Nganten Sukarsi, the daughter of a priyayi from Bojonegoro.
-He was the third child of four children, having 2 older siblings.
-An older sister, Mbak Siti, and an older brother, Mas Sunar.
-When he was 2 years old, his father moved to Tuban, Central Java, to become a clerk at the local government.
-His mother would die while giving birth to Sudharmono's fourth and youngest sibling.
-6 Months later, his father died due to illness, after a few months of being treated in Surabaya.
-Though before he died, his father had been moved back to Tambakrejo, Bojonegoro.
+He was the third child of four children.
+He had an older sister, Siti, and an older brother, Sunar.
+When he was two years old, his father moved to Tuban, Central Java to become a clerk at the local government.
+His mother died while giving birth to Sudharmono's fourth and youngest sibling.
+Six months later, his father died of an illness after a few months of being treated in Surabaya.
+Before he died, his father had been moved back to Tambakrejo, Bojonegoro.

-Following the death of both of his parents, he moved from Surabaya to Jombang.
-During his time in Jombang, Sudharmono went to live with an uncle, who was a clerk who worked for the local government.
-He would then move to Wringinanom (in Gresik) and then to Rembang.
-In Rembang, he lived with his grandmother, Mbah Putri, who was from his mother's side of the family.
+Following the death of both of his parents, Sudharmono moved from Surabaya to Jombang.
+During his time in Jombang, Sudharmono went to live with an uncle, who was a clerk at the local government.
+He then moved to Wringinanom (in Gresik) and then to Rembang.
+In Rembang, he lived with his maternal grandmother, Mbah Putri.
 He began his elementary school education at the Hollandsch-Inlandsche School (HIS).
 At HIS, he was accelerated by his teacher from the first grade straight to the third grade.
 He then continued his education in Semarang, Central Java, where he majored in exact sciences.
-His education was cut short however with the arrival of the Japanese in 1942.
+His education was cut short, however, with the arrival of the Japanese in 1942.